201 KAR 22:020. Eligibility and credentialing procedure.

 (b) Shall be responsible for the practice of physical therapy by the applicant with a temporary permit;

-(c) Shall review, approve, date and co-sign all physical therapy documentation by the applicant with a temporary permit within twenty-four (24) hours of when the service was provided;
+(c) Shall review, approve, date, and co-sign all physical therapy documentation by the applicant with a temporary permit;

 (3) The applicant with a temporary permit shall: